Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 Letizia and her father followed by the two bridesmaids; Photo Credit – http://www.casareal.es

 As the bride left the Royal Palace with her father, it started to rain quite heavily.
 The pages and flower girls entered the cathedral carrying a garland symbolizing joy, abundance, and happiness.
-Letizia and her father then proceeded down the aisle, followed by the two bridesmaids.
-At the altar, Felipe received his bride from her father and the celebration of the Roman Catholic Nuptial Mass, which follows the traditional Roman Catholic Mass and includes the Sacrament of Matrimony, began.
+Letizia and her father proceeded down the aisle, followed by the two bridesmaids.
+At the altar, Felipe received his bride from her father, and the celebration of the Roman Catholic Nuptial Mass, which follows the traditional Roman Catholic Mass and includes the Sacrament of Matrimony, began.

 Felipe giving Letizia her wedding ring; Credit – http://www.casareal.es

-After the Mass was over the Prince and Princess of Asturias left the cathedral to the glorious Hallelujah chorus by Georg Friedrich Handel.
+After the Mass was over, the Prince and Princess of Asturias left the cathedral to the glorious Hallelujah chorus by Georg Friedrich Handel.
 Before they returned to the Royal Palace, their car went on a tour of the streets of Madrid and then went to the Real Basílica de Nuestra Señora de Atocha (Royal Basilica of Our Lady of Atocha).

 The newlyweds leave the cathedral; Photo Credit – http://www.casareal.es

 Our Lady of Atocha is the traditional patron of Spanish royalty.
-In tribute to Our Lady of Atocha, Felipe and Letizia had come to the basilica to lay the bridal bouquet before the statue of the Blessed Virgin Mary as Our Lady of Atocha.
+In tribute to Our Lady of Atocha, Felipe and Letizia went to the basilica to lay the bridal bouquet before the statue of the Blessed Virgin Mary as Our Lady of Atocha.
 There is also a tradition in the Spanish royal family that infants are presented to Our Lady of Atocha at the basilica forty days after their birth.
 This rite was performed by Queen Regent María Cristina when she presented her son who was born king, the infant King Alfonso XIII, and by King Juan Carlos I and Queen Sofia when they presented their children Elena, Cristina, and Felipe.
 Felipe and Letizia did the same with their daughters Leonor and Sofia.

-Letizia presenting her bridal bouquet at the Royal Basilica of Our Lady of Atocha; Photo Credit – http://www.casareal.es
+Letizia presenting her bridal bouquet at the Royal Basilica of Our Lady of Atocha; Credit – http://www.casareal.es

 Music Played During the Wedding Ceremony